qolamreza/Google_IT_Automation_with_Python/README.md

 ## Courses

-& check Crash Course on Python
+ Crash Course on Python
-     - [x]item1 Understand what Python is and why Python is relevant to automation
+     - Understand what Python is and why Python is relevant to automation

 Write short Python scripts to perform automated actions